 Here’s how hiring me as an obituary writer will work:

-1. You’ll use the form below to tell me when you need the obituary.
+1. You’ll email me to tell me when you need the obituary.
 My turnaround time is generally within a week, though I can sometimes submit drafts within 48 hours.

 2. I’ll respond with my availability, and we’ll set up a 30-minute phone call.
 During that call, I’ll learn as much as possible about your loved one.